JuliaLang/PackageCompilerX.jl/docs/src/index.md

 ### Windows

-For Windows, unless `gcc` is found in the current path, a suitable compiler will be automatically installed the first time it is neeed.
+A suitable compiler will be automatically installed the first time it is neeed.